ThomDietrich/miflora-mqtt-daemon/README.md

    screen -S miflora-mqtt-daemon -d -m python3 /path/to/miflora-mqtt-daemon.py
    ```

-### Integration
+## Integration

-In the "mqtt-json" reporting mode, data will be published to the MQTT broker topic "`miflora/sensorname`" (names configurable).
+In the "mqtt-json" reporting mode, data will be published to the MQTT broker topic "`miflora/sensorname`" (e.g. `miflora/petunia`, names configurable).
 An example:

 ```json